-Arnold Morscher is my dad.
+Arnold Morscher was my dad.
+He passes away on

 of Gottschee, which incidentally was the southernmost german